Race and classic pictures

 A forgotten French driver's best result in F1

-Once F1 driver Jean-Christophe Bouillon was born on this day in 1969, in Saint Brieuc, France.
+French F1 driver Jean-Christophe Boullion was born on this day in 1969, in Saint Brieuc.

-A Williams test driver in 1995, Bouillon was loaned that season to Sauber following the Swiss outfit's decision to part ways with Karl Wendlinger just before the Monaco Grand Prix, one year after the Austrian's massive - and life threatening - crash in the Principality.
+A Williams test driver in 1995, Boullion was loaned that season to Sauber following the Swiss outfit's decision to part ways with Karl Wendlinger just before the Monaco Grand Prix, one year after the Austrian's massive life threatening crash in the Principality.

-Bouillon saddled the team's C14 for 11 races and achieved his best result at Hockenheim with a surprisingly good drive to fifth.
+Boullion saddled the team's C14 for 11 races and achieved his best result at Hockenheim with a surprisingly good drive to fifth.
+He also scored a sixth-place finish at the Italian GP in Monza six weeks later.

-Unfortunately, 'Jules' - as he was called - fell off the grid the following year and he was never seen again in Formula 1.
+Unfortunately, 'Jules' - as he was called - fell off the grid the following year, never to be seen again in Formula 1.

 Phillip van Osten